orbitalchicken/Roadmap/README.md

         cinnamon-settings should use gsettingswidgets from xapp and retire its own

     cinnamon
-        gtk windows
+        - spices: Add a button to install a manually downloaded spice gtk windows
         - When in tablet mode (that is, the screen is rotated and covering the keyboard) the RotateWindows key doesn't work anymore...
 It just does nothing...
         - menu-editor: picking a pixmap in /usr/share/pixmaps for a category results in no icon being shown in the menu.